Moundridge Valley Hope Philosophy

 ABOUT MOUNDRIDGE VALLEY HOPE

 Founded in Kansas in 1967, Valley Hope now operates addiction treatment facilities in seven states: Arizona, Colorado, Kansas, Missouri, Nebraska, Oklahoma, and Texas.
-The Moundridge facility is the newest addition to the network.
-Located 40 miles northwest of Wichita, Kan., it offers medically monitored detox, residential treatment, and continuing care for adults.
+The Moundridge facility, opened in 2010 near Wichita, Kan., offers medically monitored detox, residential treatment, and continuing care for adults.
 Within the state, Valley Hope at Moundridge is one of 14 substance abuse treatment facilities that provides residential, non-hospital detoxification.

 TREATMENT & ASSESSMENT

-According to the center’s website, the length of treatment varies depending on the client’s needs, but the residential program typically lasts 30 days and consists of 40 hours of programming per week.
-All programs are individualized, and treatment utilizes a combination of education about the nature of disease and addiction, individual and group counseling, family programming, spiritual counseling, and aftercare planning.
-It is also highly based on the 12-Steps.
+According to the center’s website, the length of treatment varies depending on the client’s needs, however, the residential program typically lasts 30 days and consists of 40 hours of programming per week.
+Treatment is customized and utilizes a combination of education about the nature of disease and addiction, individual and group counseling, family programming, spiritual counseling, and aftercare planning.
+It also is highly based on the 12-Steps.
 In Kansas, the center is among 11 percent of substance abuse treatment centers that provide short-term, non-hospital residential care.

 ACCOMMODATIONS & AMENITIES